zhenzhenxie/hello_html/README.md

 -[X] Inside your unordered list, create 3 '<li>' tags to list your hobbies.
 -[X] After your unordered list, create a '<h2>' tag with the content of 'My Goals for 2025'.
 -[X] Create an ordered list underneath your '<h2>'.
--[] Inside your ordered list, create 3 '<li>' tags to list your goals.
+-[X] Inside your ordered list, create 3 '<li>' tags to list your goals.